hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/03-oh-no-an-outage/assignment.md

 type: challenge
 title: "\U0001F4D2 Safekeeping Your Terraform State"
 teaser: |
   An unexpected outage has taken down one of the production websites.
 It took longer than expected to recover because the Terraform state file was stored on someone's laptop.
-Terraform Cloud's remote state feature is here to help.
+HCP Terraform's remote state feature is here to help.
 notes:
 - type: text
   contents: "It's Monday morning and you're the first one into the office.
 Most of